Byont-Ventures/hackathon/README.md

 You can refer to the accompanying presentation for more information about the workshop in general on [Canva](https://www.canva.com/design/DAFTCVN0tKk/UwUQ3JJdV6_0scOUtneGTQ/view?utm_content=DAFTCVN0tKk&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink).

+We have also included a [glossary](./GLOSSARY.md) that includes terms that are often used in the crypto-space, along with their explanations.

 ## The different tracks

 In the backend (or smart contract) track, you will learn how to create an NFT smart contract using a new programming language and development framework.
 The frontend track builds on your existing knowledge and shows you how to view, interact, and mint NFTs using Next.js (13).